megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ### R

-R is a similarly popular data science language, but tends to favour a slightly narrower use case: statistical and numerical analysis.
-While it is well-equipped to handle myriad programming tasks, R really shines once you want to work on tabular data, run statistics on experiments, plot beautiful graphs and figures, and produce high-quality reports.
+R is a similarly popular data science language, but tends to favor a slightly narrower use case: statistical and numerical analysis.
+While it is well-equipped to handle myriad programming tasks, R really shines once you are ready to work on tabular data, run statistical anaylsis on experiments, plot beautiful graphs and figures, and produce high-quality reports.
 R is the go-to language for the statistics portion of any scientific endeavour.

 > Q: How would you simulate a random sampling of numbers?
 How would you plot that sample in a histogram?